 Sunset Pond is a 5.2 acre man-made pond located in North Chagrin Reservation.
 The pond is a popular location for waterfowl, both local and migratory, and has been utilized as a brood-stock source for game fish by Cleveland Metroparks.
 A water-control structure is located at its outflow to Sanctuary Marsh.
 Hydrilla was found in Sunset Pond in 2012, consisting of several strands along the deck behind the North Chagrin Nature Center.
-More extensive surveys to check for additional Hydrilla patches have been hampered by excessive algae growth throughout the pond.
+More extensive surveys to check for additional hydrilla have been hampered by excessive algae and other nuisance aquatic plant growth throughout the pond.